b00rg/WildSentry/README.md

 # WildSentry
-Uses neural networks and reinforcement learning to detect wildfires, collect information about the environment, and deploy an agent-based model on how best to stop the spread.

 WildSentry employs a three-step process to identify and mitigate wildfires:

 1. Initial wildfire detection involves satellite imagery analysis using ResNet.